Cstan1987stat/movies_seasonality/README.md

 # movies_seasonality

-In an alternate universe, Director Doug Liman has asked me to provide a data-driven answer as to when he should release his film, Deeper, starring Tom Cruise and Ana de Armas.
+In an alternate universe, director Doug Liman has asked me to provide a data-driven answer as to what season he should release his film, Deeper, starring Tom Cruise and Ana de Armas.